Sylviornis: Description

-Sylviornis was a huge flightless bird, standing up to 1.2–1.6 m tall, and weighing around 40 kg on average.
-In the 2016 study, its height in resting stance was estimated up to 0.8 m, while its mass estimate decreased to 27–34 kg.
+Sylviornis was a huge flightless bird, around 80 cm tall, and weighing around 27-34 kg.
 It is the most massive pangalliform known to have ever existed.
 It had a large skull with a high and laterally compressed beak surmounted by a bony knob.
 Its legs were rather short, but had strong toes with long nails.
 The skeleton has a number of peculiarities and differences that make Sylviornis stand apart from all other known birds: the clavicles were not fused to a furcula, the number of caudal vertebrae was very high, and the ribcage and pelvis were almost dinosaurian in appearance.
 The wings were reduced to small stubs.

 Native accounts believed to be based on Sylviornis describe a bird reddish in color, with a star-shaped calque on its head, and fast despite being flightless because it used its reduced wings for balance while running.